 Lightweight and easy to fit, the foot incorporates a torsion cell, which helps to reduce rotary forces on the knee joint and shear forces on the residual limb.
-The dual carbon keel lessens the impact of vertical forces, while the EVO feature helps to enhance stance control and roll-over motion, boosting overall walking comfort.

 Designed to accommodate hiking and other high impact activities, as well as level ground walking, Vari-Flex XC Rotate is ideal for active people who want to use a single, lightweight foot for a wide range of everyday activities.

 Daily activities involving gentle, steady walking with the use of a walking aid.

 Example: Moving around at home, modest walking in the community.

 Daily activities involving average walking with the ability to vary speed or walking pattern.

 Example: Going to the shops, confident outdoor walking.

 Daily activities involving fast walking, jogging and climbing stairs.

 Active Tibial Progression